Here at ReferralMD, we are dedicated to helping health care providers throughout the nation to better manage their practices and businesses.

 - Quality of Care Varies

 Healthgrades looks at both mortality and complication rates when evaluating hospitals.
 It develops its hospital ratings by examining over 500 million claims, based on both federal and private data (patient reviews, experience, satisfaction, etc.).
-Ratings for specific diagnoses and procedures are based off of Medicare claims data from the most recent three year time periods.
+Ratings for specific diagnoses and procedures are based on Medicare claims data from the most recent three year time periods.

 There are some who argue that this is not enough data to make conclusions about the quality of care.
 However, research has shown that evaluating on the basis of mortality and complication is a good measure of clinical quality.